The Emergence of FinTech in Middle East & North Africa

 - Bundling of offerings and the dominance of ‘super Apps’ as consumers will find it difficult to (ironically) stay on top of multiple Apps, each with a different offering.
 Grab, WeChat and Go-jek in Asia have taken advantage of their strong customer bases and existing platforms to expand into new segments and provide consumers with a less fragmented experience that allows you to take a car ride, book hotels, order food delivery, get documents and parcels delivered, transfer funds, and make in-store and online purchases.
 Careem locally is moving to leverage its existing ride-hailing infrastructure to become the Super App of the region.

-What are some of the Relevant Legal Issues?
+What are some of the Legal Issues associated with FinTech?

-By default, all entities will be subject to the existing legal framework in each jurisdiction.
-However, a number of jurisdictions in the region have established regulatory sandboxes, including the Dubai Financial Services Authority (‘DFSA’), the Abu Dhabi Global Markets (‘ADGM’), Bahrain and Saudi Arabia.
+A number of jurisdictions in the region have established regulatory sandboxes, including the Dubai Financial Services Authority (‘DFSA’), the Abu Dhabi Global Markets (‘ADGM’), Bahrain and Saudi Arabia to provide exemptions for entities that would otherwise be subject to the existing banking regulatory framework.
 Although mainland UAE does not have a sandbox, the UAE Central Bank recently announced that it will be setting up a dedicated FinTech office to develop countrywide regulations in order to enable and facilitate FinTech activities in the country.

 While each sandbox has its own rules, generally, to be admitted into a sandbox, an applicant needs to demonstrate that its solution is genuinely innovative (i.e. that its offering is significantly different from those that already exist, that it offers a new use for existing technologies or represents a significant scale-up in existing technologies), offers consumer benefit, is ready for testing and that it has a plan to exit the sandbox and deploy its solution in the market.